-On the way to the beach, there is a mural by artist Natasha Moraga, made with mosaics and colored glass.
+On the way to the beach, a mural by artist Natasha Moraga is made with mosaics and colored glass.

 It is located 6 km south of Puerto Vallarta between Punta Negra Beach and Garza Blanca, although it could be considered part of the former.

 It is a clean sandy area with sanitary services, animal access control, and facilities for people with mobility difficulties.

 The Marietas Islands are 36 km west of Puerto Vallarta by the sea in Banderas Bay.

 Isla Larga and Isla Redonda form the small volcanic archipelago.
 It is home to Playa Escondida, also known as Playa del Amor, one of the most spectacular beaches in Mexico.

 As an environmental protection measure, access to Playa Escondida is restricted to only 100 visitors per day, who cannot be there for more than 30 minutes.

 The trip by sea between Puerto Vallarta and Islas Marietas takes one hour.

 Another way to go to this beautiful archipelago is to travel 43 km by land between Puerto Vallarta and Punta de Mita (Nayarit) and board a boat that makes the trip in 15 minutes.